 GSM does not authenticate the base station before it accesses the network.

-In this guide, we will use this security vulnerability to sniff the packets of the base station and obtain the IMSI of the connected devices.
+In this guide, we will use this one security to sniff the base station packets and get the IMSI of the connected devices.

 The IMSI number is a globally unique number that identifies the user.
 It is up to 15 digits and includes: